Workforce — Page 4

 This week, both chambers of the Alabama Legislature advanced bills to address a vulnerability in Alabama’s workforce and economy: Almost half of the state’s working-age individuals are neither employed nor seeking to participate in the workforce, reflected by one of the lowest labor force participation rates in the nation.
 A seven-bill package entitled “Working for […]

-A state-of-the-art sawmill is coming to Coosa County, thanks to a recent $115 million investment from Demopolis-based Two Rivers Lumber Co.
-The new operation in Kellyton will be the business’ second location in Alabama and will reportedly create 130 jobs.
-“This growth project will have a significant impact on Coosa County and cast many economic […]
+A new state of the art sawmill is coming to Coosa County thanks to a recent $115 million investment from Demopolis based Two Rivers Lumber Company.
+The new operation in Kellyton will be the business' second location in Alabama and will reportedly create 130 jobs.

-Alabama House Majority Leader Scott Stadthagen addressed the Business Council of Alabama on Tuesday regarding the looming UAW threat to Alabama’s “crown jewel” industry.
-During his remarks, Stadthagen (R-Hartselle) drew on personal experience to illustrate the severity of the situation currently confronting the automotive manufacturing industry within the state.
-“I truly feel passionate about this,” […]
+Alabama House Majority Leader Scott Stadthagen addressed the Business Council of Alabama on Tuesday regarding the looming UAW threat to Alabama's "crown jewel" industry.
+During his remarks, Stadthagen drew on personal experience to illustrate the severity of the situation.

 The business community is united in its belief that expanding access to quality affordable childcare is essential to alleviating some of the burden caused by the skilled labor shortage we experience today.
 Currently, parents in Alabama make up 35% of the workforce.
 We know that when parents have access to high-quality, affordable childcare, employers benefit […]